-ISO 13485 + ISO 14971 | wired to evidence, records, and an inspection-ready operating cadence.
+ISO 13485 + ISO 14971 Wired to Evidence, Records, and Inspection-Ready Execution.

-What we build (QMSR-aligned pillars, one consistent story)
+What we build

 Right-sized QMS